At a glance

 - Discussions and lectures with Opera Expert on the music and lyrics of the recital program

 - Themed shore-excursions to renowned theatres

 Day by day itinerary

-After enjoying your complimentary airport lounge access, fly out to Barcelona, Spain, where an included shared transfer will see you to your ship.
+After enjoying your complimentary airport lounge access, fly out to Barcelona, Spain, where an included private transfer will see you to your ship.

 Established as the island's capital in 1722, when the British began their nearly 80-year occupation, Mahón still bears the stamp of its former rulers.
 The streets nearest the port are lined with four-story Georgian townhouses; the Mahónese drink gin and admire Chippendale furniture; English is widely spoken.
 The city is quiet for much of the year, but between June and September the waterfront pubs and restaurants swell with foreigners.